tddg/cs571-spring20/proj0a.md

 	% git commit -am 'the final awesome solution of proj0a: [Your Name] and [Your Mason GID]'
 	```

 And that's all.
-We will check the timestamp for late submission.
-So
+We will check the timestamp (your last commit
-make sure to submit before the deadline.
+timestamp) for late submission.
+So make sure to submit before the
+deadline.